VoxeLibre/VoxeLibre/mods/ENTITIES/mobs_mc/README.md

 ## LICENSING
 Note: In the following file name lists, the asterisk (“`*`”) is a placeholder which stands for any sequence of characters.
+Everything not explicitly mentioned or with no license mentioned falls under the license of the MineClone 2 project (see README.md in the top directory of MineClone 2).

 ### Code
 MIT License